Boiling Curve Simulator Back

 🎓

 In nucleate boiling, vapor bubbles nucleate from tiny surface cavities and vigorously stir the liquid, so heat transfer ramps up as roughly $q\propto\Delta T^3$.
 But once superheat exceeds about 30 K, bubbles merge into vapor patches that cling to the wall.
 That is transition boiling.
 Vapor is a thermal insulator, so even as wall temperature rises, the net heat flux falls.
-In the simulator, sweep ΔT_e from 20 to 50 to 100 and watch the heat flux card peak and then drop.
+Run the "Temperature-controlled full curve" preset and you will see the operating point crest the CHF peak and then slide back down the descending branch.

 🙋